-Signs of a Healthy Dominant/Submissive Relationship
+Signs of a Healthy Dominant/submissive Relationship

 All activity between partners, sexual or not, must be negotiated and consented to beforehand and throughout a scene.
 That means even if someone consents to something once, consent must be re-established during play to ensure safety and satisfaction.

 On the contrary, negotiation between play partners is about establishing clear boundaries, wants, and needs.
 A Dom and sub should discuss hard and soft limits before playing together.
-A hard limit is something that's completely off the table, while a soft limit is something a person might be willing to explore under the right circumstances.
+A hard limit is an activity that's completely off the table, while a soft limit is something a person might be willing to explore under the right circumstances.

 Another example of something to negotiate ahead of time is punishment versus reward.
-If you're incorporating any act of BDSM into a scene, take time to discuss the kinds of activities you'd like to enjoy when the person being disciplined is "bad," and how to reward them when they're good.
+If you're incorporating any act of BDSM into a scene, take time to discuss the kinds of activities you'd like to enjoy when the person being disciplined is "bad," and how to reward them when they're "good."